emsm3eus-crypto/van-Veen-et-al.-2026/README.md

 This readme file was generated on [2026-05-26] by [Emily Meeus]

-This repository contains the R scripts and source data tables used to generate the expression, morphology, and developmental phenotype analyses reported in the paper “ATP13A4 gates extracellular polyamine levels to control excitatory synaptogenesis”.
+This repository contains the R scripts and source data tables used to generate the expression, morphology, and developmental phenotype analyses reported in the paper “ATP13A4 gates extracellular polyamine levels to control excitatory synaptogenesis” (https://www.medrxiv.org/content/10.1101/2025.04.04.25325117v1).

 ————————
 FOLDER STRUCTURE